How Tie Guan Yin Tea is Harvested

 Stir Fried (Chao Qing)

-Traditional stir-frying is a manual process, ensuring temperature control as needed.
-The pan temperature is maintained between 250 to 280 degrees Celsius.
+Manual stir-frying controls the temperature as needed.
+Maintain the pan temperature between 250 to 280 degrees Celsius.

 Baking (Hong Pei)

-Baking aims to reduce the water content in the tea leaves to below 6%.
-This step is alternated with rolling, with a sequence of baking, rolling, baking again, rolling again, and final baking.
-The tea leaves are then processed into “raw tea.”
+Baking reduces the water content in the tea leaves to below 6%.
+Alternate baking with rolling: bake, roll, bake again, roll again, and finish with baking.
+Process the leaves into “raw tea.”

 Picking (Jian Bo)

 After picking and meticulous selection, the “raw tea” is ready for packaging and sale.
-Tie Guan Yin’s quality is sensitive to air exposure, prompting the use of vacuum packaging.
-To preserve its integrity at home, store it in the refrigerator.
+Tie Guan Yin’s quality is sensitive to air exposure, so use vacuum packaging.
+Store it in the refrigerator to preserve its integrity at home.

-Overall, the process is very similar to Oolong harvesting but with some slightly different aspects.
+Overall, this process is how Tie Guan Yin Tea is harvested and is similar to Oolong harvesting with some unique aspects.

 YOU MIGHT ALSO LIKE